 Laser eye surgery, with LASIK eyesight correction, starts at around 1500 EUR.
 One of the latest most popular treatment in Kiyv among the medical tourists – some cell treatment, which is definitely on the rise in this country.

 Medical tourism is growing rapidly in Ukraine, especially in the capital Kiyv, where you can discover a fascinating city full of sights to make a trip for your treatment.
 There are many advantages of traveling to Ukraine for private healthcare.

-For those who look for a best combination of high quality medical care and a holiday on the Black Sea -Tuerkey is a best choice.
+For those who look for the best combination of high-quality medical care and a holiday on the Black Sea -Turkey is the best choice.

 Health care in Greece traces its roots to the ancient Greek civilization.
 Hospitals did not exist in the modern sense in the ancient Greek world, but temples dedicated to the healing god Asclepius (called Asclepia) functioned as healing places as well as places of worship.

 However, it is not known if a universal health care system was established and if free health care system was provided to the Greek citizens.

 Nowadays, healthcare services are provided by a universal health care system and via a private system of hospitals and clinics that are in rapid increase.
 During the last three years the private sector of healthcare is on an increasing growth due to the fact that many Greeks prefer private institutions from public services and because of the establishment of medical tourism services from the private sector.

 Medical Tourism starts to play a vital role in the development of the healthcare industry in Greece.
 Greece’s high respected healthcare services along with the physical environment , the weather conditions and the possibility for a true combination of leisure and medical treatment , ranks Greece among the most attractive places for Medical Tourism.